dyhes/zulip/docs/subsystems/typing-indicators.md

 # Typing indicators

-Zulip supports a feature called "typing indicators."
+Aloha supports a feature called "typing indicators."

 Typing indicators are status messages that tell you when another user is composing a message to you.
-Zulip's typing UI is similar to what you see in other chat/text systems.
+Aloha's typing UI is similar to what you see in other chat/text systems.

-This document describes how we have implemented the feature in Zulip, and our main audience is developers who want to understand the system and possibly improve it.
+This document describes how we have implemented the feature in Aloha, and our main audience is developers who want to understand the system and possibly improve it.
 This document assumes that the client is our web app, but any client can play along with this